sqlsizer/ps-sqlsizer/README.md

   - a variation of *Breadth-first search (BFS)* algorithm with *multiple sources*
   - a variation of *Depth-first search (DFS)* algorithm with *multiple sources*

-Both are applied to the relational database data to find the desired subset.
+Both can be applied to the relational database data to find the desired subset.

 In order to optimize speed of BFS the following tricks have been applied:
 - The BFS algorithm is visiting the graph nodes in specific, well-known order.